loogar/techies_blog/README.md

 ### Introduction
 _________________________________________________________________________________________

- Fully responsive CMS Blog App is the Blog Application.
+ Fully responsive and dynamic Blog App with CMS.

  ### Tech
 _________________________________________________________________________________________